MSWon/krx_eval/README.md

 # krx_eval

 ## Prerequisite
-- If you are using Docker then you don't need to install the followings (go to Option-2 if using Docker)
+- If you are using Docker then you don't need to install the followings (go to Option-2 or Option-3 if using Docker)
 - python 3.9.16
 - [poetry (1.4.0)](https://python-poetry.org/docs/)
     ```shell